woblegend/Virus/README.md

 Greeting Bee-Wanna-Be Scriptkiddy#8933
 O so know as ꧁Wob Leͥgeͣnͫd꧂

-kapish2008@gmail.com we are watching you
-Greeting dennis mitchell
+kapish2008@gmail.com Kapish TIwari we are watching you Greeting dennis mitchell